Art & Art History

 ART 2360.
 INTRODUCTION TO PHOTOGRAPHIC CONCEPTS.
 3 Hours.
 (TCCN = ARTS 2356)

-Introduction to the essentials of photography including digital camera operation, digital printing, utilizing the principles of photography for artistic expression, and lighting techniques for documentation of 2D and 3D artwork and other objects.
+Introduction to the essentials of photography including digital camera operation, editing software, inkjet printing, and utilizing the principles of photography for artistic expression.
 Students are encouraged to use their own digital camera; some cameras may be available for check out on a limited basis.

 ART 2371.
 PAINTING.
 3 Hours.
 (TCCN = ARTS 2316)